Médecins Sans Frontières: 1990s

 In 1990, MSF first entered Liberia to help civilians and refugees affected by the Liberian Civil War.
 Constant fighting throughout the 1990s and the Second Liberian Civil War have kept MSF volunteers actively providing nutrition, basic health care, and mass vaccinations, and speaking out against attacks on hospitals and feeding stations, especially in Monrovia.

 Field missions were set up to provide relief to Kurdish refugees who had survived the al-Anfal Campaign, for which evidence of atrocities was being collected in 1991.
 1991 also saw the beginning of the civil war in Somalia, during which MSF set up field missions in 1992 alongside a UN peacekeeping mission.
-Although the UN-aborted operations by 1993, MSF representatives continued with their relief work, running clinics and hospitals for civilians.
+Although the UN had aborted operations by 1993, MSF representatives continued with their relief work, running clinics and hospitals for civilians.

 MSF first began work in Srebrenica (in Bosnia and Herzegovina) as part of a UN convoy in 1993, one year after the Bosnian War had begun.
 The city had become surrounded by the Bosnian Serb Army and, containing about 60,000 Bosniaks, had become an enclave guarded by a United Nations Protection Force.
 MSF was the only organisation providing medical care to the surrounded civilians, and as such, did not denounce the genocide for fear of being expelled from the country (it did, however, denounce the lack of access for other organisations).
 MSF was forced to leave the area in 1995 when the Bosnian Serb Army captured the town.
 40,000 Bosniak civilian inhabitants were deported, and approximately 7,000 were killed in mass executions.